NLxAROSA/SimpleXmlArchiver/README.md

 2. Add the following to 'Other Linker Flags' (Debug is enough): -lxml2
 3. Add the Constants, SimpleArchiver and GDataXMLNode classes to your project
 4. Success!

+# Known limitations/TODO's

+1. Cyclic references are not yet supported.
+2. Deserialization performance could be better.